-TROU JBLES HOO TING ------ ------- ----- ------

-IROUBLESHOOTING Motor not spinning Check the wiring to the motor driver.
+Check the wiring to the motor driver.
 There are a lot of connections, and it's easy to mix one of them up with another.
 Double check the polarity of the motor driver.
+All the text should face the same spinning the polarity of the motor dridirection as everything else.

+Motor not

-All the text should face the same direction as everything else.
-Switch not working Make sure that you are hooked up to the middle pin and one side pin on the switch, and not both side pins.
-Still not working?
+Switch not Make sure that you are hooked up to the middle pin and one side pin working on the switch, and not both side pins.

 Jumper wires unfortunately can go "bad" from getting bent too much.
-The copper wire inside can break, leaving an open connection in your circuit.
-If you are certain that your circuit is wired correctly and that your code is error-free and uploaded but you are still encountering issues, try replacing one or more of the jumper wires for the component that is not working.
+The copper wire inside can break, leaving an open connection for the component that is not working.

+Still not in your circuit.
+If you are certain that your circuit is wired correctly working? and that your code is error-free and uploaded but you are still encountering issues, try replacing one or more of the jumper wires